brianspiering/mermaid_examples/readme.md

 Mermaid Examples
 ========

-Mermaid allows the creation of diagrams and visualizations using Markdown-inspired language.
+Mermaid creates diagrams and visualizations using a Markdown-inspired language.

 Mermaid is supported on GitHub so text-defined diagrams can be used to improve documentation.